FudaWiki/fudawiki-files/iroha.md

 ## Other Iroha Karuta Sets
 - **Obake Karuta** (お化けかるた, 'monster cards') is a type of Iroha Karuta that is themed around various monsters from Japanese folklore.
 It can be considered the predecessor of Character Iroha Karuta.
 - **Hougen Karuta** (方言かるた, 'regional dialect cards') is a type of Iroha Karuta whose Yomifuda include phrases of a Japanese regional dialect.
-- **Kyodo Karuta** (郷土かるたかるた, 'regional history cards') is a type of Iroha Karuta that is themed around local events, specialties, and historical sites of a region in Japan.
+- **Kyodo Karuta** (郷土かるた, 'regional history cards') is a type of Iroha Karuta that is themed around local events, specialties, and historical sites of a region in Japan.
 An example is [**Jōmō Karuta**](/en/iroha/jomo-karuta) (上毛かるた), which is themed around Gunma prefecture, and is first published in 1947.
 - **Character Iroha Karuta** is a type of Iroha Karuta that is themed around an intellectual property, such as Anime, Tokusatsu, Video game, etc.
 - **Campaign Iroha Karuta** is a type of Iroha Karuta that is themed around a program, campaign, or slogan, promoted usually by a Government Department.